 The award honors Iowa native and 31st president Herbert Hoover.
 The name is taken from his "On the Uncommon Man" speech.

-Current Juniors in an Iowa high school or home school program who will be seniors in fall 2014.
-Children or grandchildren of a staff member or trustee of the Hoover Library Association, Hoover Presidential Library-Museum or National Historic Site are not eligible to apply.
+Current Juniors in an Iowa high school or home school program.
+Children or grandchildren of a staff member or trustee of the Hoover Presidential Foundation, Hoover Presidential Library and Museum or National Historic Site are not eligible to apply.
 More than one student can apply from any high school.

-The application is available now.
-The postmark deadline is March 15 during your high school junior year.
+The online application is available now.
+The deadline is March 15 during your high school junior year.

 The Hoover Uncommon Student Award is driven completely by student interest.
 Think of something which captures your attention and like to do.
 Brainstorm how to make that into a project: Something outdoors; community or school need; technology; international need.
 Past projects have made an impact in some way.

 From a former participant: “Look around you.
 Explore your interests or seek what needs to change.
 The project can be anything you are interested in.
 Think Big!”.
 Uncommon Student Project

 From a former participant: “Make sure you will be able to complete your project if you are chosen.
 Be as detailed and specific as possible . . . the application is where you sell the project.
 You also will need to relate it to the skills of Herbert Hoover.
 Paint the selection committee a picture of your idea.
 They see multiple applications and you need to make yours stand out and be memorable.”

 The applicant’s responsibility is to show evaluators that enough plans are in place to be successful in completing the project.
 Uncommon Student Project Proposal